Jon Gruden questions Brian Daboll's hesitation to start Jaxson Dart after Russell Wilson fails miserably in Giants' season opener vs. Commanders

 NFL: New England Patriots at New York Giants - Source: Imagn

 As many expected, Russell Wilson started for the New York Giants over Jaxson Dart in Week 1 against the Washington Commanders.
-As many also expected, the Giants struggled to hang on right from the start.
-The Commanders picked things up right where they left off in last season's NFC championship game, running the visitors out of Landover, 21-6.
+As many also expected, the Giants struggled to keep pace with the Commanders, falling 21-6.

 Ad

-With the veteran Wilson at the helm of Brian Daboll's offense, all he could muster were two field goal drives.
-New York had no answer to Washington's consistency, which saw it run over the visitors with 220 rushing yards on the day.
-The Giants couldn't keep pace by any means, recording merely 74 yards on the ground and 157 through the air.
+With Wilson at the helm of Brian Daboll's offense, all the Giants could muster were two field goal drives.
+New York had no answer to Washington, which ran over the visitors with 220 rushing yards.
+The Giants recorded merely 74 yards on the ground and 157 through the air.

 Among the many who criticized Daboll's call to start Wilson instead of Dart were former Oakland Raiders head coach Jon Gruden.
-He was excited to see the rookie in action following his preseason performance, but was left disappointed in a number of ways after Week 1.
+He was hoping to see the rookie in action following his preseason performance, but was left disappointed in several ways after Week 1.

 Ad